 And finally, after 1,000 days, receive a tablet reader!

 - Each KDL Booster Pack contains books, educational games and activities to engage young readers in a fun way while building their reading skills.
-These will be available at our Comstock Park Branch at the start of 2019.
-They should be available at all our other branches by summer 2019.
+These are available at all KDL branches.

 General book and activity lists